Skip to main content

 Yes, postdocs are required to complete their first IDP within three months of their hire date and annually as part of the reappointed requirements.

 • Postdocs will automatically receive IDPs electronically.
 The initial IDP is sent one month after the start date.
-The reappointment IDP is sent four months before the postdoc’s reappointment start date.
+The reappointment IDP is sent following acknowledgement from the department administrator that a postdoc will be reappointed.

 • The Individual Development Plan (IDP) is a valuable communication and planning tool that facilitates collaboration between postdoctoral scholars and their research mentor/principal investigator (PI).
 An annual IDP is one component of a broader professional development and mentoring strategy.
 The IDP is an opportunity to discuss the fellow’s long-term career goals and identify short-term objectives that will help the fellow achieve career success.
 These short-term goals should include goals for the fellow’s career and professional development (e.g. developing contacts and skills pertinent to the field they hope to pursue) as well as goals for the research project.